 Site menus are menus that appear on your generated pages that allow your visitors to access pages of your web site.

 The site menus are generated from a plug-in.
-It creates a menu item for each checked group in the explorer and a sub menus item for each page in that group which user can enter directly.
+It creates a menu item for each check group in the explorer and a sub menus item for each page in that group which user can enter directly.
 Pages such as update are not added to menus because they require a record to be identified before entering the page.

 The generated files can be customized after you generate them, allowing you to adjust menu captions and re-organize menus as best meets your needs. dbQwikSite Menu plug in provides only the code generation step, to edit the generated files you need to use an HTML or text editor.